Bhagavad Geeta: Chapter 2, Verses 22–28

 jātasya hi dhruvo mṛtyurdhruvaṁ janma mṛtasya ca,

-From verses 2.11 to 2.25, Sri Krishna lectured from the perspective of the highest standpoint.
-Sri Krishna understands that probably Arjuna didn’t get it, so he comes down one notch.
-He says that even if Arjuna sees Self as going through constant birth and constant death, then also there is no need to worry.
-It is unavoidable that which is born must die.
+From verses 2.11 to 2.25, Shri Krishna lectured from the perspective of the highest standpoint.
+Shri Krishna understands that probably Arjuna did not get it, so he comes down one notch.
+He says that even if Arjuna sees self as going through constant cycles of birth and death, there is no need to worry.
+That which is born must die.
 And that which dies will be born again.
 There is no remedy for it.
 Why worry about it then.

 Chapter 2, Verse 28